mohamedasme-sf4303/Azure-Linux--Documentation-/Documentation.md

 ## 2. Connect to the Linux VM from your Computer

 Establish a connection to the Linux VM from your local computer:
-  - Open Windows Powershell or Treminal.
+  - Open Windows Powershell or Terminal.
-  - Use the following command:"ssh your-username@your-vm-ipaddress".Example: ssh example@0.0.0.0.
+  - Use the following command:`ssh your-username@your-vm-ipaddress`.Example: ssh example@0.0.0.0.

 ## 3. Setting Up PostgreSQL
    The PostgreSQL setting up is two way.